slaclab/proto-dune/README.md

 #### Make a symbolic link to the output build directory (typically a local hardware, not network drive)
 $ ln -s /path/to/build build

+### If on the SLAC AFS network, source this script to setup the Vivado environment and licensing
+$ source proto-dune/firmware/setup_env_slac.csh

+### If on the CERN AFS network, source this script to setup the Vivado environment and licensing
+TBD

 # Building the DTM firmware

 #### Go to the DTM firmware target directory